 As part of the property development and property investment sectors, the Company recognises that it has a responsibility to take a robust approach to slavery and human trafficking.

 The Company is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

 This statement covers the activities of GRE Capital Ltd

-GRE Capital Ltd is a UK residential property developer and investment company with headquarters in the UK and offices in UAE, and Spain.
+GRE Capital Ltd is a UK residential property developer and investment company with headquarters in the UK and offices in Spain.